-Under certain conditions, off-site and shared parking may be allowed on another lot.
-The parking shall be within 500 feet of the lot occupied by the uses(s) for which they are required.
+Under certain conditions, off-site and shared parking may be allowed on another lot that is within 500 feet of the lot occupied by the uses(s) for which they are required.

 (1) Off-site Parking

 Two or more uses may provide off-site parking collectively on one lot, provided the total number of spaces is not less than seventy-five percent of the sum of the spaces required for each use.